“What a child can do in cooperation today, he can do alone tomorrow.” — Lev Vygotsky

 What the Research Tells Us

-A 2020 study in Frontiers in Education found that peer-supported learning significantly improves executive functioning in young children—especially working memory and cognitive flexibility.
+A 2021 study published in Frontiers in Psychology found that structured, play-based social interaction significantly improves executive functioning in preschoolers, particularly working memory and cognitive flexibility.
 These benefits were strongest in environments where children could initiate collaboration freely.

 What Families Experience